 Dental laser treatments have the ability to remove tooth decay and bone and gum tissue without affecting the surrounding areas.
 In fact, some laser procedures no longer require stitches.
-As a result, there will be lesser trauma to overall tooth and gum structure, which helps patients retain most of the natural composition of their teeth and gums.
+As a result, there will be lesser trauma to an overall tooth and gum structure, which helps patients retain most of the natural composition of their teeth and gums.

 Lesser Chances of Infection

 Laser beams help sterilize the area they cut or come in contact with.
-As a result, there are lesser chances of complications, infections, and spread of bacteria during treatment.
+As a result, there are lesser chances of complications, infections, and the spread of bacteria during treatment.

 Will The Laser Therapy Cure My Gum Disease?

 Once you have been diagnosed with periodontal disease you can never cure the disease; but you can manage the disease by arresting the progression of the infection through scaling, root planning and laser therapy.
 Just as Diabetes is not curable but easily managed with proper care and maintenance, the same is true for periodontal disease.
 Your Dentist may recommend that you see a Periodontist (gum disease specialist) for a follow-up evaluation if the level of periodontal disease is advanced.

 How Do I Know If I Can Benefit From Laser Therapy?